From the first moment, cast and crew were warmly welcomed in Rhode Island.

-When we first arrived, the Rhode Island Hachi welcoming was more than we could’ve wanted!
-They gave us an official welcome that included House Speaker William Murphy, Senate President Joseph A. Montalbano, Secretary of State Ralph Mollis, Attorney General Patrick Lynch, University of Rhode Island President Dr. Robert Carothers, and an assortment of legislators and local news media – a powerful group all to welcome us!
+During our first week, we were greeted with an official event at the state capital.
+Guests included House Speaker William Murphy, Senate President Joseph A. Montalbano, Secretary of State Ralph Mollis, Attorney General Patrick Lynch, University of Rhode Island President Dr. Robert Carothers, legislators and local news media.
+It had all the pageantry one could imagine.

-Mr. Montalbano, on behalf of the Senate, praised Richard for “your humanitarian efforts across the globe.”
-He listed Richard’s efforts on behalf of the non-profit organization, Tibet House, and Survival International, which helps tribal cultures.
+Mr. Montalbano, on behalf of the Senate, praised Gere for “your humanitarian efforts across the globe.”
+He listed Gere’s efforts on behalf of the non-profit organization, Tibet House and Survival International, which helps tribal cultures.

-Mr. Randy Rosenbaum, executive director of the Rhode Island State Council on the Arts, and Mr. Steven Feinberg, executive director of the Rhode Island Film and Television Office, spoke of how filming in the “Ocean State” boosted the state’s economy, something we were all happy to help with.
+Mr. Randy Rosenbaum, executive director of the Rhode Island State Council on the Arts, and Mr. Steven Feinberg, executive director of the Rhode Island Film and Television Office, spoke of how filming in the “Ocean State” boosted the state’s economy.

-New York City would have been his first choice for commuting purposes as he and Lasse lived there, but the production costs were prohibitive.
-He said the producers looked at Connecticut, but it was Rhode Island’s film tax credit program that closed the deal.
+As Richard and our director, Lasse Hallstrom, both lived in New York, the city would have been their first choice for commuting purposes — but the production costs were prohibitive.
+They looked at Connecticut, but it was Rhode Island’s film tax incentive program that closed the deal.

 The Pull of Star Power